oVirt/ovirt-engine-api-explorer/README.md

 description of the API in the `app` directory.
 This file can be obtained from a live oVirt server from the `/ovirt-engine/api/model.json` URL.

-To simplify things this repository does contain a `model.json` file, but it won't probably march the version of the engine that you are using, so consider replacing it.

 Once you have the `model.json` file in place start a simple web server using the following command: